ortus-docs/cachebox-docs/about-this-book.md

 ## External Trademarks & Copyrights

-Flash, Flex, ColdFusion, and Adobe are registered trademarks and copyrights of Adobe Systems, Inc. Railo is a trademark and copyright of Railo Technologies, GmbH.
+Flash, Flex, ColdFusion, and Adobe are registered trademarks and copyrights of Adobe Systems, Inc.

 ## Notice of Liability